What is a learning disability?

 - STOMP (Stopping the over-medication of people with a learning disabiity, autism or both)

 The Learning Disability Friendly GP Practice Project is an award scheme for GP surgeries within Hampshire and Southampton.
-The Strategic Health Facilitation Team will work with identified Primary Care staff, including Learning Disability Champions on reviewing the service and support offered to people with a Learning Disability with a view to support each surgery to follow best practice going forward.
+The Strategic Health Facilitation Team will work with identified Primary Care staff, including Learning Disability Champions on reviewing the service and support offered to people with a Learning Disability with a view to support each surgery to follow best practice.

 Find out more about this project